pikaju/kosame/README.md

 Kosame is an early prototype.
 There are many features and performance optimizations left to implement, including but not limited to:
 * Support for other database management systems.
 Currently, only PostgreSQL (using [`tokio_postgres`](https://docs.rs/tokio-postgres/latest/tokio_postgres/)) is supported.
-* Automatically generated database migrations based on changes in the Kosame schema.
+* CLI for generating database migrations based on changes in the Kosame schema.
+* CLI for generating a Kosame schema by introspecting a database.
 * Database mutations, i.e. `insert`, `update`, and `delete`.
 As of right now, Kosame only supports read-queries.
 * Support for more SQL expression syntax.
 * Alternative query runners, similar to the [`relationLoadStrategy` that Prisma offers](https://www.prisma.io/blog/prisma-orm-now-lets-you-choose-the-best-join-strategy-preview).